movinalot/fortigate-automation-stitches/README.md

         * The Managed Identity allows the Automation Account to execute the PowerShell Runbook with the prescribed rights and scope.
 The prescribed rights and scope in this case will be __contributor__ and the Resource Group where the target Route Table is located.

-        * In this example the target Route Table is in Resource Group `Production-EastUS2`, which has already been created
+        * In this example the target Route Table is in Resource Group `Production-EastUS2`, which must already have been created

         ```PowerShell
-        # New-AzRoleAssignment -ObjectId (Get-AzAutomationAccount -ResourceGroupName "resource-group-name-of-the-automation-account" -Name "user-automation-01").Identity.PrincipalId -RoleDefinitionName "Contributor" -Scope (Get-AzResourceGroup -Name "resource-group-name-of-the-target-route-table" -Location azure-location).ResourceId

         New-AzRoleAssignment -ObjectId (Get-AzAutomationAccount -ResourceGroupName "automation-account" -Name "user-automation-01").Identity.PrincipalId -RoleDefinitionName "Contributor" -Scope (Get-AzResourceGroup -Name "Production-EastUS2" -Location eastus2).ResourceId
         ```

         Azure Assign Identity to Automation Account
         ![Azure Assign Identity to Automation Account](images/azure-assign-identity-automation-account.jpg)

-    * Import Az PowerShell Modules
+    * ~~Import Az PowerShell Modules~~ Does not need to be done, however it is a command worth understanding.
     Modules can be imported one at a time or utilizing a PowerShell Array, can be piped to a ForEach-Object installing all modules with a single command line
         * Az.Accounts
         * Az.Automation